The section on pre-removal detention in the Residence Act opens with a general clause on the principle of proportionality:

 Section 66(5) Residence Act.

-Ministry of the Interior of the Federal State of Schleswig-Holstein, Interministerielle Arbeitsgruppe (IMAG) "Alternative Abschiebungshaft“ (Report of a working group “alternative detention pending deportation”), 25 March 2014, 5.
+Ministry of the Interior of the Federal State of Schleswig-Holstein, Interministerielle Arbeitsgruppe (IMAG) “Alternative Abschiebungshaft“ (Report of a working group “alternative detention pending removal”), 25 March 2014, 5.

 Janne Grote, The use of detention and alternatives to detention in Germany.
 Study by the German National Contact Point for the European Migration Network (EMN), Working paper 59, July 2014.